 You can remain professional but appeal to your potential readers’ curiosity, or deliver a surprise or shocking fact or statistic.
 The more unusual the better but of course it does have to be genuine.
 You can use industry statistics or create your own from surveys of the people you know.
 Display it in visually interesting ways and you are definitely have a better chance of being read.

 Questions are an excellent way to make what you say more interesting.
 Questions which focus on their problem but expect the answer yes, are often the most powerful.

 Pictures are good but short video is better.
-You can capture a very short video of 1 or 2 seconds with Vine which then repeats.
+You can capture short videos for Instagram tories which are currently shown to your connections, and Reels which can be shown more widely and attract new readers.
+The more visually interesting the better!
 A visually interesting metaphor relating to the point of the blog can often help to get your message noticed.

 Attract readers to take the next step